LKNSI/Chatsight-HAVOC/README.md

 ## What's Included?

-The test comes in two formats, CSV and JSONL (JSON Lines).
+The test comes in two formats, CSV and JSONL (JSON Lines + Coming Soon).
 Every entry is given a binary, human-assigned label.

 ### Structure - CSV